grschafer/grschafer.github.io/_posts/2013-09-07-steam-openid-and-webapi-with-rails.markdown

     ```bash
     $ bundle install
     ```

+7. Oh no!
+If you try running it locally now, you probably will get an error about an undefined method for action\_mailer.
+ActionMailer is a part of the `rails/all` that we just removed (because we don't need it), but it turns out there are still configuration settings that reference action\_mailer and active\_record.
+Go to `config/environments/development.rb` and comment out the offending lines:

+    ```ruby
+    # config/environments/development.rb
+    …
+    # Don't care if the mailer can't send.
+    #config.action_mailer.raise_delivery_errors = false

+    # Print deprecation notices to the Rails logger.
+    config.active_support.deprecation = :log

+    # Raise an error on page load if there are pending migrations
+    #config.active_record.migration_error = :page_load
+    …
+    ```

 7. Make a git repo at the root of your Rails site (for me it's at `/home/greg/repos/dota2rails`) if you haven't already and commit all of your changes: